The Stigma of Poverty: In Conversation With Rebecca de Souza

 In addition to increased funding for NSLP, there are changes that schools could make to bring about transformative shifts in culture and worldviews.
 School lunchtime can provide a tremendous opportunity for learning (and relearning) what it means to be human — part of that is finding joy in food and the ceremonies associated with food.
 Lunchtime could be the center point and high point of the school day.
 There could be tablecloths on the tables and freshly cooked food with color and variety.
 To do this, there would be funding to hire full-time cooks and food mangers to procure and prepare fresh food for children, teachers, and staff each day.
 This would be a time when all work stopped and people came together to eat.
 Mealtime would be longer than ten minutes.
 There would be less care and attention given to the caloric content of the food and its biochemical components and more to how it is prepared, who prepares it, and how kids eat together as equals — and equally, and how kids clean up after themselves.
 I don’t think it is that farfetched an idea.
 In fact it is quite basic.
 Of course, this would mean a fundamental redesign of how the government funds NSLP and the school day itself, but that’s the kind of transformation that we need across the country.
 And politically, who could be against that?

-The Reader: You argue that food pantries can help disrupt the stigma around the poor and hungry despite being at the “the bottom of the [food system] pecking order.”
+The Editors: You argue that food pantries can help disrupt the stigma around the poor and hungry despite being at the “the bottom of the [food system] pecking order.”
 How are food pantries acting as centers of transformation and influencing food justice?

 RdS: Food pantries that amplify the voices of the hungry and food insecure are already doing something transformative.
 We live in incredibly mean times, so food pantries that pay attention to how they represent the poor at a time when the poor are being violently surveilled, scrutinized, and vilified in the public sphere are on the right track.
 Food pantries that recognize their place in the food system and understand how they reinforce racial and class-based hierarchies are doing important work.
 Transformation happens when food pantries account for the trauma, the pain, the abuse, the grief, and the aspirations that people carry with them; when they are able to be explicit in expressing and articulating racial injustices, historical and contemporary; when they recognize how hectic, stressful, and anxiety-ridden poverty is and make a “preferential option” for the poor; when they are explicit in letting people know that it is not their fault and recognize the value, the history, the richness of who is in front of them; when they invite people who have experienced hunger to serve on their boards; when they engage volunteers and clients in political processes to advocate for the hungry and food insecure; when they allow people to interact with each other and bring people together not as volunteers and recipients, but as people who must all learn something about power.
 In fact, food pantries that find ways to get rid of their volunteer programs and offer up paid positions to community members do this work — that would be a step in the right direction.
 This would involve training and leadership development and providing other inputs to support their work